SDSilicus/ccda-xslt-vulnerabilities/security-reporting.md

 co-chair for HL7, but he and his colleagues advised me that "that there really is no private channel way to communicate with vendors in HL7".

 It was not clear how best to proceed.
-I wanted to notify the public, but before that I wanted to warn the developers of affected systems.
+I wanted to notify the public, but first I wanted to warn the developers of affected systems.
 The problem was that I didn't know who those developers were, and the overall potential pool was vast.
 With advice from friends and colleagues, I decided to reach out directly to the set of Web-based EHR vendors in the US, because those were the systems I